 Hanukkah is celebrated beginning on the 25th day of Kislev on the Hebrew calendar.
 This day translates to different dates in late November or December depending on the year.
 Here are a few dates to remember for upcoming Hanukkah festivities:

-When is Hanukkah 2018? – Hanukkah will start on the evening of Sunday, December 2nd and last until the evening of Monday, December 10th.
+When is Hanukkah 2020? – Hanukkah started on the evening of Thursday, December 11th and will last until the evening of Friday, December 18th.

 How many days are there in Hanukkah? - Hanukkah always occurs over eight days and nights.

 Many families observing Hanukkah will include a menorah in their nightly celebration.
 A menorah is an important part of the celebration because it holds the eight candles that are lit one-by-one each night of Hanukkah.
 Many families have special menorahs that have been passed down from generation to generation.

 You might notice that the menorah has nine holders for candles, but Hanukkah only lasts for eight nights.
 The additional holder, that is usually higher or set apart on the menorah from the others, is for the Shamash candle that is used to light all of the other candles.

 Hanukkah is a festival of lights, so clearly lights are going to be especially important.
 To learn where the festival originated, we need to look back in history to when the Maccabees reclaimed the Temple.
 They found just enough oil left in the Temple for one lantern to be lit for one day.
 They lit the lantern, and when it didn't extinguish after the first day, the second day, and it kept going even longer, they celebrated it as a miracle.
 In fact, the oil lasted for a surprising eight days, and the light it created was a very important symbol in the Jewish faith.
 In modern times, candles on the menorah represent the days that the lantern in the Temple stayed lit.